trwndh/treasure-hunt/README.md

 Just run `$ make play` or `$ go run main.go` to start the game

 ## How To Play
-Based on grid configuration in `board_grid.txt` file, you will have a board game that contains 4 elements:
+Based on given grid, you will have a board game that contains 4 elements:
 ```
 - # -> as an obstacle
 - . (dot) -> as the clearpath, you can only move to these path